minio/kes-docs/content/integrations/entrust-keycontrol.md

     unused: 20s
     offline: 0s

-# The following log configuration only affects logging to console.
 log:

-  # Enable/Disable logging error events to STDERR.
-Valid values
+  # Log error events to STDERR.
+Valid values are "on" or "off".
-  # are "on" or "off".
-If not set the default is "on".
-If no error
+  # Default is "on".
-  # events should be logged to STDERR it has to be set explicitly
-  # to: "off".
   error: on

-  # Enable/Disable logging audit events to STDOUT.
-Valid values
+  # Log audit events to STDOUT.
+Valid values are "on" and "off".
-  # are "on" and "off".
-If not set the default is "off".
+  # Default is "off".
-  # Logging audit events to STDOUT may flood your console since
-  # there will be one audit log event per request-response pair.
   audit: off

 keystore:
   entrust:
-    # The Entrust KeyControl configuration.
-    # For more information take a look at:
     # https://www.entrust.com/digital-security/key-management/keycontrol
     keycontrol:
-      endpoint: ""     # The KeyControl endpoint - e.g. https://keycontrol.my-org.com
+      endpoint: ""
-      vault_id: ""     # The Vault ID            - e.g. e30497c1-bff7-4e81-beb7-fb35c4b7410c
+      vault_id: ""
-      box_id:   ""     # The Box name or ID      - e.g. tenant-1
+      box_id:   ""
-      # The KeyControl access credentials
       credentials:
-        username: ""   # The username able to access the Vault and Box.
+        username: ""
-        password: ""   # The user password
+        password: ""
-      # The KeyControl client TLS configuration
       tls:
-        ca: ""         # Path to one or multiple PEM-encoded CA certificates for verifying the KeyControl TLS certificate.
+        ca: ""

 ```